 Town: Accommodation here is split between the main town of Telluride and the Mountain Village built on a natural bench above.
 Free gondolas connect the base areas and nearby parking lot.
 There’s more happening down at the main town, so stay there if you want to get into the nightlife scene!
 If you’re on a family holiday with young children Mountain Village is definitely the place to stay; you’ll be right next to great beginner runs, with superb facilities for kids, and it’s generally cheaper.

-While many Colorado resorts straddle Interstate 70 leading out of Denver, Telluride is on the other side of the state, in the south-west corner.
+While many Colorado ski resorts straddle Interstate 70 leading out of Denver, Telluride is on the other side of the state, in the south-west corner.
 Besides the limited flights that connect to Telluride Regional Airport, the nearest airport is at Montrose, which is a difficult 97 km drive away.
 That said, if you’re really craving the pow and don’t mind a road trip, it’s a 6 hour trip from downtown Denver.
 Perhaps the difficulty in accessing Telluride is one of its biggest disadvantages, but it helps to keep the crowds away.
-As a package, Telluride feels like a tucked away piece of ski paradise – and is our pick as the top resort in Colorado!
+As a package, Telluride feels like a tucked away piece of ski paradise – and is our top pick of Colorado ski resorts!